 Traliant takes a bit different approach to sexual harassment prevention training.
 Instead of having the usual material such as eBooks, quizzes, and videos, Traliant packages the content in a more story-telling fashion.

 The gamified approach makes the training more interactive and engaging while meeting the necessary training requirements.
-Lessons employ a news-like format with real-life examples and illustrations to ensure employees and supervisors develop a positive view.
+Lessons employ a news-like format with real-life practical examples and illustrations to ensure employees and supervisors develop a positive view.

 Like some of the others, Traliant also offers training on different harassment types such as discrimination.
-Additionally, employees not present at the workplace, either for Covid 19 or remote reasons, can take the course online.
+Furthermore, employees not present at the workplace, either for Covid 19 or remote reasons, can take the course online.